 Semester 7 covers Advanced Methods in Human Physiology Research, and also helps you to discover the techniques and methodological assumptions underpinning sport and exercise science research.
 You’ll then undertake a dissertation in the final semester.

-4 Highers at AABB (first sitting) or AAAB (two sittings) including 1 from Maths, Biology, Chemistry or Physics.
+4 Highers at AABB (first sitting) or AAAB (two sittings) including one from Maths, Biology, Chemistry or Physics.

 Health Sciences and Sport